 Applicants proposing to study a language from scratch must offer a modern or classical language at GCSE or equivalent.

-Assessment details are confirmed by July each year, but note that applicants for History and ML who are selected for interview are normally asked to take either the MML Admissions Assessment or the History and Modern Languages ab initio Admissions Assessment at the end of November (last year's date was 28 November).
-Which assessment you are asked to take depends on whether the language you are applying for is one you're already studying for A level, IB Higher or equivalent, or whether it's a language that you plan to start from scratch at Cambridge.
-You complete the relevant assessment remotely and upload your work - you will not need to travel for it.
+Assessment details are confirmed by July each year, but note that applicants for History and Modern Languages who are selected for interview are normally asked to take an Admissions Assessment towards the end of November (Wednesday 19 November 2025 for this year's applicants).
+We arrange your assessment automatically if you are selected for interview, so you don’t need to register.
+You complete the assessment remotely (you can complete it at home or at school) and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

 You can look up other qualifications in the offer levels for other exam systems and international entry requirements, and if you are applying from outside the UK please read the Christ's international students section for further information and check the country pages.